Fighting diabetes, understanding dementia and connecting people: This year’s Doctoral Prize winners are…

 Truth and paradoxes have been fundamental to the development of philosophy.
 Paradoxes led to the foundational crisis of mathematics in the early 20th century, while truth is one of the key concepts inspiring philosophical investigations.

 Dr Luca Castaldo’sthesis moves around two underlying questions:

 1. Can different forms of reasoning capture the same conception of truth and paradox?

 2. Can we provide a unique formal framework modelling the behaviour of both concepts?

 The main contribution of Dr Castaldo’swas introducing new concepts and criteria for comparing different forms of reasoning, and in providing a unified theory of truth and paradox.

 Luca said: “Research is a collaborative enterprise, and this thesis could not have been written without the expert guidance of my supervisors Johannes Stern, Philip Welch and Leon Horsten.

 “By providing invaluable suggestions over the years, they contributed immensely to the development of this work.
 I owe them my deepest gratitude.”

 Dr Castaldo has had publications in several journals, including Studia Logica, Review of Symbolic Logic and Erkenntnis.

-Dr Castaldo is now Assistant Professor in the University of Warsaw’s Department of Philosophy.
+Dr Castaldo is now an Assistant Professor at the University of Warsaw’s Department of Philosophy.
 His supervisors were Dr Johannes Stern, Professor Philip Welch and Professor Leon Horsten (Prof Horsten is an external supervisor).